yunusemreemik/tfidf_afiniti/README.md

 # tfidf_afiniti
-This project developing for an assesment
+This project developing for an assessment